 |Site Work Delay||

-Morning and all-day classes will be canceled; report to your work location at the end of the delay.
+One-Day & Morning Only Classes will be canceled; report to your work location at the end of the delay.

 Exception: Report to Rad Worker and Rad Technician classes at the end of the delay.